LucidVi/ConsumerStudyETL/README.md

         ingested data are either simply inserted if new to the database or are used to update UnitPrice of the exisitng items as well as check on the description.

     9. Once we have updated both the "stock_info" and "retail_agg" (The aggregate table in the database).
-We perform and INNER JOIN on "StockCode" on both these tables to get an output of a csv file for us to perform our visual analysis on.
+        We perfor an INNER JOIN on "StockCode" on both these tables to get an output of a csv file for us to perform our visual analysis on and build the dashboard from.

 Tables: